Please be ready with your application reference number starting with 'P'. For example P1234567

 If the number is greater than five but under 10, it is a likely penalty up to;

-Commercial drug offences are grave offences in SA, and in cases of aggravation, they may incur penalties as high as life imprisonment.
+Commercial drug offences are grave offences, and in cases of aggravation, they may incur penalties as high as life imprisonment.

 These offences are usually treated summarily in a Magistrate per stipulations unless the penalty exceeds five years.
 For this section, a person is guilty of a commercial drug offence if they possess or deal with a large quantity (prescribed by the law) unless they can prove otherwise.